suryashch/3d_modelling/reducing-mesh-density/analysis.md

 ![cubes edges and vertices defined](img/cubes-edges-vertices.png)

 However, circles don't have any corners.
-A circle can be thought of as infinitely made corners that all connect to each other.
-It is impossible to model a perfect circle, so we approximate using a large number of vertices.
+A circle can be thought of as infinitely many corners that all connect to each other.
+It is impossible to model a perfect circle, so we approximate it using a large number of vertices.
 The more vertices, the more the object starts looking like a circle.

-Hence, when we extrapolate all these individual edges and vertices into the page, we get a cylinder (pipe), which is hilariously inefficient for how simple of a shape it is.
+Hence, when we extrude all these individual edges and vertices into the page, we get a cylinder (pipe), which is hilariously inefficient for how simple of a shape it is.

 ![Cylinder Vertices and Edges](img/cylinder.png)

 Each of these edges and vertices need to be kept track of by your computer's GPU.
-In large models, this is usually what causes the lag when, especially when your GPU is not powerful enough.
+In large models, this is usually what causes the lag- especially when your GPU is not powerful enough.
 Let's see if we can compress the total number of edges and vertices in an object.

 ## The Decimate Modifier

 The `Decimate Modifier` in Blender will progressively merge egdes and vertices in an object together, reducing the overall count and also reducing the overall detailing.
 The decimate modifier has certain parameters which can be tuned to affect the final output of the shape.
-Most notably, the Ratio parameter will increase the amount of decimation which gets done on the object.
+Most notably, the `Ratio` parameter will increase the amount of decimation which gets done on the object.
 Depending on how complex the geometry is, different ratios are preferable.

-Let's apply a decimate modifier onto our cyclinder with Ratio set to be 0.25.
+Let's apply a decimate modifier onto our cyclinder with `Ratio` set to be 0.25.

 Before
 ![Cylinder Example Before Decimation](img/cylinder.png)